 Queen Victoria flaunted the biggest statement diamond of them all: the Koh-i-Noor (meaning “mountain of light” in Persian).
 At almost 109 carats, it remains one of the largest cut diamonds in the world.

-Though enormous in size, immeasurable in cultural significance and already over 5,000 years old by the time it landed in possession of the British Monarchy, the Koh-i-Noor diamond’s original cut was not up to Albert and Victoria’s standards of brilliance.
+Though enormous in size, immeasurable in cultural significance and already over 5,000 years old by the time it landed in possession of the British Monarchy, the original cut of the Koh-i-Noor diamond was not up to Albert and Victoria’s standards of brilliance.
 In 1852, it was Albert’s idea to have the historic gem reshaped as an oval old brilliant cut, which saw a 43% loss of carat weight but a remarkable gain in brightness and sparkle.
 Soon set into a circlet worn often by Queen Victoria, the stone was a huge hit with the British public, who were dazzled by its size and presence.
 It’s perhaps no coincidence that this was the beginning of diamond engagement rings coming to the fore.

 Of course, sparkly engagement rings were already the ring of choice among society’s elite.
 However, it wasn’t until the 1860s – midway through Queen Victoria’s reign – when an abundance of diamonds was discovered in South Africa, that the dream of a diamond engagement ring fell within reach of the rising middle class.
 A gem that was once considered extremely rare was now being mined in sufficient quantities to fulfill the demands of a wider range of jewellery aficionados.
 And so, when Tiffany introduced its revolutionary 1886 Tiffany Setting – a six-prong setting that elevated the diamond to enhance its natural brilliance – the notion of owning one’s very own diamond jewel was not so far-flung after all.